Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Related Work

-More recently, identifiability has received increased attention. \cite{dettling2023identifiability} introduce a notion of (generic) identifiability based on uniqueness: for a given graph $G$ and $D \in PD$, identifiability holds if all stable drift matrices $A$ are in one-to-one correspondence (almost surely) with covariance matrices $\Sigma$.
-While they derive results under $D \in PD$, stronger and more comprehensive characterizations are obtained under the stricter assumption $D \in PDD$.
+More recently, identifiability has received increased attention. \cite{dettling2023identifiability} introduces a notion of (generic) identifiability based on uniqueness: for a given graph $G$ and $D \in PD_d$, identifiability holds if all stable drift matrices $A$ are in one-to-one correspondence (almost surely) with covariance matrices $\Sigma$.
+While they derive results under $D \in PD_d$, stronger and more comprehensive characterisations are obtained under the stricter assumption $D \in PDD_d$.
 Their characterisations combine conditions derived from the covariance matrix $\Sigma$ with structural constraints given by the sparsity pattern of $A$.
-Building on this work, \cite{amendola2025structural} consider $D \in PDD$ and graphs $G$ that are acyclic when self-loops are ignored.
-They provide a graphical criterion for model equivalence together with a polynomial-time algorithm to decide whether a model is unique in a given equivalence class and if two models are equivalent.
+Building on this work, \cite{amendola2025structural} considers $D \in PDD_d$ and graphs $G$ that are acyclic when self-loops are ignored.
+They provide a graphical criterion for model equivalence together with a polynomial-time algorithm to decide whether a model is unique in a given equivalence class and whether two models are equivalent.

 Our work differs from these approaches by relaxing the strong assumption that $D$ is known.
 Requiring a fixed $D$ in addition to the graph, ignores the scale invariance inherent to the stationary OU process, as reflected both in the Lyapunov equation (Eq.~\eqref{eq:lyapunov}) and in the driving Wiener process.
 For example, as a consequence, the identifiability notion in \citep{dettling2023identifiability} does not capture \textit{partial sign identifiability}: for a given graph, there may exist admissible covariance matrices $\Sigma$ for which the sign of an edge weight is identifiable, and others for which it is not.
+As an example, see Remark~\ref{remark:confounding_difference_fixed_difussion}.